maxim-pre/job-tracker-front/README.md

 </table>
 ```

-Here's the table header where I'm rendering the column labels, aswell as a sort icon depending on if the column is selected and whether is descending or ascending.
+Here's the table header where I'm rendering the column labels, as well as a sort icon depending on if the column is selected and whether it is descending or ascending.

 ```jsx
 <thead>